bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 dotnet add <NAME OF COMPONENT PROJECT>.csproj reference <NAME OF TEST PROJECT>.csproj
 ```

-The end result should be a test project with a `.csproj` that looks like this (other packages than bUnit might have different version numbers):
+The result should be a test project with a `.csproj` that looks like this (other packages than bUnit might have different version numbers):

 # [xUnit](#tab/xunit)